-The Case of the Melting Marble Mystery
+The Case of Inside Corners

 A snowy marble patio, melting at the corners.
 Thermal bridging, not a defect—just science.
 Another chilly case cracked by the Stone Detective.